 If you admitted to a crime before speaking with a domestic violence attorney, there is still a good opportunity for a positive result to be negotiated.
 An important part of our job is to demonstrate to the court that your positive value to the community and history of law-abiding behavior outweighs a momentary lapse in judgement.

 Regardless of the circumstances, you deserve the best possible defense.
 We will communicate your side of the story in the best light, so the focus can be taken off what may have been your worst moment.

-We defend criminal accusations in Seattle, Bellevue, and other courtrooms in King County, Snohomish County, and Pierce County.
-You can call us any day of the week (including after-hours) for a free consultation.
+We defend criminal accusations in Seattle, Bellevue, Everett, Kent, and other courtrooms throughout King, Snohomish, Pierce, and Kitsap County.
+Call us any day of the week (including after-hours) for a free consultation.